 If you are transferring forwards, the footrests are the most important consideration.
 Typically a rigid chair will have a fixed front frame with central footplate, while folding chairs have separate swing-away legrests - clearing the space in front of your chair to transfer.
 However, some rigid (e.g. the Life R) and folding chairs (e.g. the Xenon2) have the options for either.
 Additionally, some fixed front frames can have a flip-back footrest that leaves space in front for transfers.

 The seat height is also important to enable transfers to chairs, beds and vehicles - while also ensuring you have access under tables or desks.
-Wheelchairs can usually be built with a range of seat heights to fit your environment.
+Wheelchairs can usually be built to a range of seat heights to fit your environment.

 Active user wheelchairs are generally designed for paved, solid surfaces - pavements, shops, homes and offices, though they can also manage firm even pathways.
 However, they can do much more, when set up in the right way.
 If you're looking to traverse rougher ground, add-on devices are often crucial (see below).
 Nonetheless, there are options such as chunky mountain-bike tyres that will give far better traction than the slick road ones found as standard on most chairs.